History of Nvidia in Timeline

 NVIDIA SHIELD Android TV Pro Streaming Media Player; 4K HDR movies, live sports, Dolby Vision-Atmos, AI-enhanced upscaling, GeForce NOW cloud gaming, Google Assistant Built-In, Works with Alexa

-In February 2013, Nvidia announced its plans to build a new headquarters consisting of two giant triangle-shaped buildings, reflecting the triangle as a fundamental element in computer graphics.
+In February 2013, Nvidia announced its plans to build a new headquarters in the form of two giant triangle-shaped buildings.

 On July 29, 2013, Nvidia announced that they acquired PGI from STMicroelectronics.

-September 23, 2013: Lack of Documentation for Advanced Hardware
+September 23, 2013: Nvidia's Lack of Documentation for Advanced Hardware

-Until September 23, 2013, Nvidia had not published any documentation for its advanced hardware, hindering the development of free and open-source device drivers.
+Until September 23, 2013, Nvidia had not published any documentation for its advanced hardware, hindering the development of free and open-source device drivers without reverse engineering.

-On November 6, 2014, Nvidia prevailed in litigation brought by the trustee of 3dfx's bankruptcy estate, affirming that Nvidia paid fair market value for assets purchased from 3dfx.
+On November 6, 2014, Nvidia prevailed in litigation brought by the trustee of 3dfx's bankruptcy estate, challenging its 2000 acquisition of 3dfx's intellectual assets.

 2014: Nvidia Requires Firmware for Maxwell GPUs